 According to the Department of Labor, individuals with a disability were significantly more likely to be unemployed than their typically abled peers.
 Across all age groups, only 19% of people with a disability were working in 2021 versus nearly 64% of those without a disability.
-And 29% of workers with a disability were employed part-time versus 16% of those without a disability.
+And 29% of those workers with a disability were employed only part-time versus 16% of those without a disability.

 “Many people with disabilities, particularly those with intellectual disabilities and developmental disabilities, (may not) know that there are career opportunities out there for them,” says MaryAnn Pranke, Verdugo Workforce Development Board member and coordinator for GlendaleLEARNS.
 “Caseworkers don’t even know, people who work with them daily who would love to provide resources to the people they work with, they don’t know about the career opportunities out there. … And even less know that there’s anybody out there who can actually help them get a job.”

 The Verdugo CNC Machinist Academy at Glendale Community College provides career opportunities for individuals with disabilities.
 A collaboration between the college, GlendaleLEARNS, the Department of Rehabilitation, the Lanterman Group and the Verdugo Job Center, the program was specifically designed for students with intellectual and developmental disabilities, the first in Los Angeles County.

 “What we do is we design the programs to bring together the partners and the employers to be able to design the career pathways,” Pranke says.
 “We’re trying to get livable wages here and the only way to do that is to look at manufacturing (and) high tech industries.”

 Pranke notes that the program’s placement rate was about 86% and that wages start at $16, but some students have gone on to earn $40 an hour.
 With such success, they’re looking to expand the program to include other industries, including information technology, bio-manufacturing and digital media.